 Any late planted potatoes are best covered with a fine mesh to avoid psyllid.

-Blight, particularly on tomatoes is another problem, especially late blight.
+Blight, particularly on nightshades is another problem, both early and late blight.
 Telltale signs of early blight are ring like lesions on the leaves.
-Early blight doesn’t usually affect the fruit, unless it affects too many leaves which can stunt plant growth.
+They can also spread to the stem and the fruit, causing the fruit to rot and drop off.
 Late blight signs are black spots that appear on the leaves and then eventually travel towards the stem.
-Late blight can heavily affect fruits in all the nightshade family, including potatoes underground.
+Late blight spreads very rapidly and can heavily affect fruits in all the nightshade family, including potatoes underground.

-If your plants get late blight, it’s best to destroy the plants and make sure not to plant the same plant there again for a few years.
+If your plants get blight, remove the plants and burn or bin (don’t compost) them and make sure not to plant the same plant there again for a few years.
 Early blight spores can survive in the soil for about 3 years.
-Late blight spores need living plant tissue to survive on.
-Overwintered potatoes or tomatoes are how it is spread and kept alive.
+Late blight spores don’t live in the soil as they need living plant tissue to survive on, but overwintered potatoes or tomatoes are how it is spread and kept alive.

-You can help to avoid blight by keeping your tomatoes well staked and trimmed to allow better air circulation.
-A spray of 1 tbsp baking soda per litre of water is effective too, at the first sign of blight or as a precautionary measure.
+You can help to try avoid blight by keeping your plants well trimmed and staked to allow better air circulation.
+A spray of 1/2 Tbsp baking soda per 2 litres of water, with 1/2 tbsp natural liquid soap to help it stick, is effective as a precautionary measure.

 Net your fruit

 Lots of stone fruits, apples, and pears are ready or very close to being ready and the birds are just waiting patiently to attack.
 Net your trees and berry bushes now to avoid your trees being stripped bare.
 It is amazing how fast birds can work.

 Keep on top of liquid feeding!
 A bi-weekly or weekly dose of a good liquid fertiliser will have your vegetables thanking you.
 Try some homemade liquid fertilisers here.